datakind/data-recipes-ai/CONTRIBUTION.md

 See "Evaluating with Promptflow" below to see how to run e2e tests locally.

+#### Running Promptflow evaluation locally

+First, you will need to build the environment to include Prompt Flow ...

+`docker compose -f docker-compose.yml -f docker-compose-dev.yml up -d --build`

+Then ...

+1. Install the DevContainers VSCode extension
+2. Build data recipes using the `docker compose` command mentioned above
+3. Open the command palette in VSCode (CMD + Shift + P on Mac; CTRL + Shift + P on Windows) and select

+   `Dev Containers: Attach to remote container`.

+   Select the promptflow container.
+This opens a new VSCode window - use it for the next steps.
+4. Install Promptflow add-in
+5. Open folder `/app`
+6. Click on `flow.dag.yaml`
+7. Top left of main pane, click on 'Visual editor'
+     - If you are taken to the promptflow 'Install dependencies'' screen, change the Python runtime to be ` /azureml-envs/prompt-flow/runtime/bin/python` 'runtime', then close and re-open `flow.dag.yaml`
+8. On the Groundedness node, select your new connection
+9. You can no run by clicking the play icon.
+See Promptflow documentation for more details

 ## GitHub Workflow

 As many other open source projects, we use the famous